thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 represented in CCA claims and to assemble them into Evidence.
 It is made of three cooperating components:

-* The Main Bootloader, executing at boot-time, measures the TCB of the Realm World
+* The Main Bootloader, executing at boot-time, measures the trusted computing base (TCB) of the Realm World
 - i.e., loaded firmware components and sends them to the HES RoT to be stored isolated.
   (CCA Platform Boot State).
 See {{fig-cca-attester-boot}}.